Lamartio/Gyro/README.md

     val actions: Actions = store.actions
 ```

 Such `Store` is simply a container for holding the actions and the observable source.
-The above example shows how to create a `Store` for `LiveData`, but there are also options for `BehaviorSubject`, `ReplaySubject` and Gyro's own `Emitter`.
+The above example shows how to create a `Store` for `LiveData`, but there are also options for `BehaviorSubject`, `ReplaySubject` and Kotlin Coroutine's `ConflatedBroadcastChannel`.

 # Asynchronicity
 When implementing a sign-in functionality, we let the lengthy network call happen on a background thread.
 During its operation we show a spinner and on success we show the screen behind the sign-in screen.